blakemorgan/tf-aws-lab/instructions/2-terraform.md

       - Monitoring enabled
       - Connected to be VPC security group that was created.
 You'll want to use the `vpc_security_group_ids` and not the `secuiryt_groups` property.
       - Placed into the public subnet
+5. *Database*: Last, we need to create an RDS database custer with two RDS instances (one master and one slave).
+   - Create a [KMS key](https://www.terraform.io/docs/providers/aws/r/kms_key.html) to encrypt the database
+   - Create a database subnet group from the private subnet.
+   - Create an RDS cluster with encrypted storage, in the security group you created in step three, and with the database subnet group you just created.
+It should be the `aurora-mysql` engine type.
+   - Create two database instance in the cluster with the type `db.m5.large`.

 ## Additional Resources